urobosim/DemoProject/README.md

 ## Requirements

-- Ubuntu 18.04
+- Ubuntu 20.04
-- ROS Melodic full install http://wiki.ros.org/melodic/Installation/Ubuntu
+- ROS Noetic full install http://wiki.ros.org/noetic/Installation/Ubuntu
-- Unreal Engine: [Install Guide](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/), specifically [version 4.25.4](https://github.com/EpicGames/UnrealEngine/archive/refs/tags/4.25.4-release.tar.gz) (downloads the tarball)
+- Unreal Engine: [Install Guide](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/), specifically [version 4.27.2](https://github.com/EpicGames/UnrealEngine/archive/refs/heads/4.27.zip) (downloads the tarball)
   - Unreal requires a lot of disc space, at least 60 GB for the engine itself, and with several project even more.
 If space is scarse, remember to delete the tarball after unpacking and before building the engine.
   - **Making** the Unreal engine takes a lot of computaion time.
 Schedule it adequately.